alpha-egg/Notes/托福/口语/Task 4.md

 - For example, ...(25s)
 - The professor also mentions/says that ... （非必要）
 - So, these are the two Ys of X presented by the professor.(5s)

+---

+In the listening, the professor talks about two experiments of babies' empathy.
+The first experiment played the type of one baby's crying for another baby.
+When the baby heard the crying, he started to cry.

+In the listening,
 ## 单词积累

 - established 著名的